 International Affairs

 International affairs encompasses political, military, economic, legal, and cultural relations involving states, nations, international and nongovernmental organizations, and transnational groups.
 Study in this discipline explores how international actors, the international system, and states’ domestic environments individually and collectively affect the prospects for conflict and cooperation.
-Academic work focuses in particular on foreign policy, national security, international law, international economic relations, and national political and economic development.
+Academic work focuses in particular on foreign policy, national and international security, human rights, international organizations and law, global order, economic relations, political violence, and political and economic development.

 Often, this field of study is contained within a political science department.
 Lewis & Clark’s freestanding Department of International Affairs provides an opportunity to study the multiple dimensions of international relations in greater conceptual and empirical depth and breadth.
 It also allows students to integrate courses and insights from other disciplines into the major.